Nextiva / Blog / Business Communication

 On the whole, Nextiva’s pricing is simpler than Genesys’.
 What you see is what you get.
 There’s nothing hidden, and it’s easy to budget.

-Nextiva call center pricing
+Nextiva contact center enterprise pricing plans 2025(2)

 Key features

-Nextiva provides inbound and outbound contact center solutions, VoIP phone services, seamless CRM integration, and automated workflows — improving productivity and CX management.
+Nextiva provides inbound and outbound contact center solutions, VoIP phone services, seamless CRM integration, and automated workflows, improving productivity and CX management.

 Setup takes only minutes, and you can scale up and down without the fear of wasting an upfront investment.